PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 Peroxyacetic acid (Zerotol® 2.0) 1.9 mL/gal

-6. Once the cloner is filled with your cuttings, boost your oxidizer of choice at the rate outlined under Secondary Treatment and circulate for a few minutes before continuing to step 7.
+6. Once the cloner is filled with your cuttings, boost your oxidizer of choice at the rate outlined in Table 1 and circulate for a few minutes before continuing to step 7.
+You're performing a second water treatment after all the interaction with the system.

 Hormex Liquid Concentrate 1.5 – 3 mL/gal